Inventory Turnover Rate

 ABC BATTERY OUTLET WORLD

-So is 1.35 good or bad?
+Is 1.35 good or bad?
 The answer is neither.
 Remember earlier that the inventory turnover rate is an activity ratio.
 It is designed to measure performance.
 Performance is measured by identifying whether the activity is improving or declining.
 The proper method of measurement is change over time.
 In effect management needs more periods of performance to measure or identify change.
-So here is Marty’s inventory turnover rate for the entire year by month:
+Here is Marty’s inventory turnover rate for the entire year by month:

 Jan 1.31 It is apparent that Marty’s inventory